pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Unsubscribe all

 Stop receiving updates from all streams and remove associated entities.

-##### Client scope

-Only available on the PubNub object.
+Client-only.

 ### Method(s)